List of U.S. states and territories by elevation

 All topographic elevations are adjusted to the North American Vertical Datum of 1988 (NAVD 88).
 All geographic coordinates are adjusted to the World Geodetic System of 1984 (WGS 84).
-The mean elevation for each state, the District of Columbia, and Puerto Rico are accurate to the nearest 100 ft.
+The mean elevation for each state, the District of Columbia, and Puerto Rico is accurate to the nearest 100 ft.
 Mean elevation data is not available for the other U.S. territories.

 Cultural significance

 Those who try to summit the highest point in each U.S. state and territory are known as highpointers.